substance/legacy-docs/substance/about/content.md

 Substance is a completely free and [open](http://github.com/substance) technology stack motivated by the idea of taking a pure data-driven approach to working with digital documents.
 From content creation to publishing we believe that there should be better tools that address the problem from a fresh angle.
 To get started we recommend that you read through our [Manual](#substance/manual) and follow the instructions in the official [Tutorial](#substance/tutorial).

-Substance is build around the following core ideas:
+Substance is built around the following core ideas:

 ## Semantic editing